 If overpronation or rolling in of the foot is a problem then this can be corrected with Orthotic insoles.
 See a podiatrist or other medical professional who specializes in foot biomechanics for an accurate diagnosis and best results.
 Off the shelf Orthotic insoles are also available and suitable for most patients

 The orthotic will correct the motion of the foot providing a sound foundation for the rest of the body and preventing the lower leg turning inwards which in turn causes the tip to twist when running and walking.

 If the muscles surrounding the hip joint are tight then gentle stretching exercises are recommended.
 Stretching should be performed regularly, on a daily basis and ideally up to 5 times a day for the maximum benefit.

 Stretches should be held for 20-30 seconds and should be repeated twice each time.
 Take the stretch to the point where a gentle pull in the muscle is felt and hold.
-Do not bounce or try and force the stretch as this could be counter productive or damage the musce.
+Do not bounce or try and force the stretch as this could be counterproductive or damage the muscle.
 If, during your 30 seconds, the stretch fades away, move a little further into it until you can feel the pull again.